Our Responsible Financing Framework and Policies

 In identifying and assessing clients’ ESG risks, we take a disciplined approach to integrate these considerations in our credit approval process.
+By actively reducing exposure to climate-related risks, we help protect the resilience of our clients’ assets and ensure the stability of our portfolio.

 Monitoring of clients is conducted for any adverse activities, or potential non-compliance with the Bank’s policies.
 At the portfolio level, various tools such as scenario analysis and stress testing, support the monitoring and reporting of exposures to our management and board on a periodic basis.
 Disclosure on our approach and progress is on an annual basis, through our Sustainability Report.